alexabruck/staticfuse/README.md

   }
 ```

 Keep in mind it's up to you to link to a valid page.
-In the example above, you would need to add a Gatsby page at your-theme/src/pages/portfolio, otherwise when you visit `/portfolio'`, your site will 404.
+If you do `url: '/some-bad-url'`, your site will 404.

 *What is `isExternal: false`?*